News & Photos

 We believe we really can make a difference: 'If it's to be it's up to me.'

 House Captains for Elephants collected the trophy for most jewels earned during the year.

 All jewels also count towards your house and Elephants are clearly very hard workers, with a massive 2,556 jewels awarded - well done Elephants!

-On Monday 1st July Year five got to go sailing for a whole week which was an absolutely amazing experience because some of us hadn’t even been on a boat our entire lives.
+In July, Year five got to go sailing for a whole week which was an absolutely amazing experience because some of us hadn’t even been on a boat our entire lives.
 Incredibly they now can helm a boat on their own.
-We all really enjoyed it! ~Ibrahim
+We all really enjoyed it!

-We took part in our 1st Art Attack, where we learn about real artists and recreate out own class copy, then our own individual representations using the artist's style.
+We took part in our 1st Art Attack, where we learnt about real artists and recreate out own class copy, then our own individual representations using the artist's style.

 Real-life working graffiti artists came into school to create a whole school mural.
 Every child in the school took part!